aviv211/aivivs26/README.md

 - access your personal information.

 < -Principle no7 - Correction of personal information - >
- any individual that has their personal information held by the organization can request the organization to correct the information.
+ < -any individual that has their personal information held by the organization can request the organization to correct the information. - >

  a.)
 How can the users update their personal informations?
 - update your personal information.